phinocio/loadorderlibrary-mo2-plugin/README.md

 For now, I'm only comfortable saying Bethesda games are "officially" supported, I have no idea how the other games work with MO2, please report any issues with any games you come across!
 That said, the plugin should auto detect whatever game is being managed.

-# Using an API Token

-Using an API token is only necessary if you want to update lists.
-To get one, please see the relevant Docs section https://docs.loadorderlibrary.com/en/authentication

-Without an API token, every single upload will create a new list as updating anonymous lists is not possible.

 # Settings

 Use the plugin settings in MO2 to configure things like the list name, version, private, etc.